2009 Pre-Service Teacher Institute

 To apply for this fellowship program all applicants must meet the following requirements:

-- have a cumulative grade point average of 2.5 or higher
+- Have a cumulative overall grade point average of 2.8 or higher on a 4.0 scale

-- be a full time undergraduate student at an accredited minority university.
-See Member Institutions.
+- Be a full time rising junior or senior student at an accredited minority institution.

-- have successfully completed at least one mathematics and one science course with a grade of “C” or better
+- Have successfully completed at least one math or science course with a grade of “B” or better

 The PSTI faculty and NASA education specialists will guide participants through a wide range of learning activities designed to model problem based learning in mathematics and science and the effective use of technology in teaching and learning.